Progess 8 and Attainment 8: an overview

 A pupil's Progress 8 score is defined as their Attainment 8 score, minus their 'estimated' Attainment 8 score.
 The estimated Attainment 8 score is the average Attainment 8 score of all pupils nationally with the same prior attainment at KS2.

-Every school's initial Progress 8 scores (which could be revised in January) will be published on the DfE website for the first time in October 2016.
+Every school's initial Progress 8 scores is published on the DfE website.

 The Government's main measures of secondary school performance are as follows: